dotlag/Deep-Dive-Content/fiction/contract_negotiations.md

 +++ Not *that* good.

-++ Good enough to take an excuse to use the sub.
+++ Good enough to be an excuse to use the sub.